-- Select someone to speak for you if you can no longer speak for yourself.
+- Select someone to speak for you if you can no longer make or express your medical decisions.
 This person is called your designated healthcare representative. - State what you would like to happen and what you do not want to happen - regarding certain care treatments.